 Mortgage rates are dropping.
 Again.

-After the release of a weaker-than-expected August Non-Farm Payrolls report, mortgage-backed securities (MBS) are improving, pushing U.S. mortgage to record-low levels for this week.
+After the release of a weaker-than-expected September Non-Farm Payrolls report, mortgage-backed securities (MBS) are improving, and rates are dropping.

-Despite today's increase, if you've been sitting on the sidelines during this year's run in mortgage rates, there are plenty of reasons to refinance and plenty of reasons to buy.
+If you've been sitting on the sidelines, there are plenty of reasons to refinance and plenty of reasons to buy.

 On the first Friday of each month, the Bureau of Labor Statistics releases its Non-Farm Payrolls report.